 Such unwritten rules as exist Boston and New York are largely unwritten in Atlanta, which is to say, pedestrians, drivers and others who ‘share the road’ don’t actually share the road.
 They’d like it all to themselves.
 Written rules are disregarded as faulty, and unwritten have not yet been sufficiently explicated.
 The pedestrian, you see, was heretofore a rare sight in Atlanta.

-Nothing illuminates this more clearly than an incident earlier today.
-As I availed myself of a pedestrian-painted walk to cross between the Piedmont park and its residential side along 10th, a car streaked past.
+Nothing illuminates this more clearly than an incident which occurred to me earlier today.
+As I availed myself of a pedestrian-painted walk to cross between the Piedmont park and its residential side along bordering 10th street, a car streaked past.
 It narrowly missed me but slowed down considerably, with a double-brake jolt.
 Through the open windows, I heard the cry: “Look, John!
 A biped!”
 The pedestrian is a rare sight indeed.

 Important scientists have produced replicable research which proves pedestrian dysperspicacis to be treatable.
 Specifically, according to Fox, W. 2007, drivers who read ‘the unwritten rules of the road’ in this very newsprint are 82% more likely to identify pedestrians.
-The ‘unwritten rules of the road’ are:
+To sate your potential curiosity, the ‘unwritten rules of the road’ are:

 Fox et al. (2012) stipulates these to be the most critical ‘unwritten rules of the road’ drivers and pedestrians ought take into account to assure minimal effect of pedestrian dysperspicacis.
-Tease them left or right how you will, but we would all be better with such non-legalities in place and, at last, we might reduce the ranks of the non-seeing to join those civilized urbanities such as we aspire to be.
+Tease them left or right how you will, but we would all be better with such non-legalities in place.
+At last, we might reduce the ranks of the non-seeing to attain those civilized urbanities such as we Atlantans aspire to achieve.

 Recent Comments